 Your claim has been received by the VA.
-If you applied online with VONAPP Direct Connect, you should see receipt in your list of Open Claims within one hour.
-If you applied through the U.S. mail, please allow mailing time plus one week for us to process and record receipt of your claim.
+If you applied online with E-Benefits, you should see receipt in your list of Open Claims within one hour.
+If you applied through the U.S. mail, please allow mailing time plus processing to record receipt of your claim.

 - Under Review

 Your claim has been assigned to a Veterans Service Representative and is being reviewed to determine if additional evidence is needed.
-If we do not need any additional information, your claim will move directly to the Preparation for Decision phase.
+If the VA does not need any additional information, your claim will move directly to the Preparation for Decision phase.

 - Gathering of Evidence